mi3nts/LightOcular/codes/Postprocess/Plotters/Plots/errorHistogram/README.md

-Error histrograms will go here.
+Error histrograms will be saved in this folder.